wolfgang101/include-mastodon-feed/README.md

 1. Click on the `<>Code` in the top right of this page
 2. Select `Download ZIP`
-3. Create a `mastodon-feed` folder in your Wordpress plugins directory
+3. Create a `include-mastodon-feed` folder in your Wordpress plugins directory
 4. Unpack all the files from the ZIP there (files only, no sub-directory)
 5. Enable plugin in Wordpress
 6. Use shortcode